What is the ACA's Employer Mandate

 - A strong command of the current regulatory landscape

 - A detailed grasp of the nuances of Employer Mandate compliance

-- A full-service approach to filing at both federal and state levels
+- A full-service approach to federal and state levels